RM-Terrell/project-orbital/docs/getting_started.md

 > crtl + c

-Because the npm and django commands need to run in two different directories (the main project dir and django_backend) it will probably be helpful to have two separate terminals up when developing.
+Because the npm and django commands need to run in two different directories (the main project dir and api) it will probably be helpful to have two separate terminals up when developing.
 In vscode with both commands on run mode it looks like this:

 ![terms](/docs/images/terms.png)